Ugandan army arrests soldiers over beating of lawmakers

 Songwriter Robert Kyagulanyi, who is also a lawmaker, was among dozens of people detained shortly afterwards on suspicion of taking part in the assault on the convoy.
 Their lawyers and others have said the detainees have since been beaten and tortured - accusations the government has rejected as “rubbish”.

 “We have apprehended all the (soldiers) who were involved in the incidents and they have been brought to book,” army spokesman Richard Karemire said.
-He declined to identify the detained soldiers, say how many had been arrested or when their cases would be heard.
+He declined to identity the detained soldiers, say how many had been arrested or when their cases would be heard.

 In a letter to Museveni dated Aug.
 27, parliament speaker Rebecca Kadaga had called for the arrest of security personnel involved in the suspected beating and torture of 33 people after their arrest over the convoy incident.